2019 Belgian federal election: Aftermath

 The election once again exposed the deep linguistic, ethnic and regional divisions of Belgium, with the Dutch-speaking region of Flanders strongly voting for right-wing Flemish nationalist and separatist parties, and the French-speaking region of Wallonia strongly voting left.

-In response to Vlaams Belang's surge in support there has been some speculation that the N-VA leader Bart De Wever may break the Cordon sanitaire imposed on the party, resulting in the two Flemish nationalist parties joining forces, by refusing to rule out talks with the VB, as their strong results could make forming a coalition more difficult.
+In response to Vlaams Belang's surge in support there was speculation that the N-VA leader Bart De Wever could break the Cordon sanitaire imposed on the party, resulting in the two Flemish nationalist parties joining forces, by refusing to rule out talks with the VB, as their strong results could have made forming a coalition more difficult.

 The People's Party, a small right-wing French-speaking party, dissolved on 18 June through an internal party vote in response to losing their only seat in the elections.
 Former party leader Mischaël Modrikamen blamed the "systematic exclusion of the People's Party from the political and media debate."

 In the days following the election, King Philippe held consultations with all main party leaders, including Vlaams Belang party leader Tom Van Grieken.
-According to The Guardian, it was the first time a Belgian monarch met a representative from a far-right party since 1936, when King Leopold III met the representatives of the Rexist Party.
+According to The Guardian, it was the first time a Belgian monarch had met a representative from a far-right party since 1936, when King Leopold III met the representatives of the Rexist Party.

 On 30 May, King Philippe appointed Johan Vande Lanotte (sp.a) and Didier Reynders (MR), two experienced politicians with a long period of service, as informateurs.
 They reported on their progress by 6 June as expected, after which they were given some more time, with a new deadline of 17 June.
 After this deadline passed, another extension was granted until 1 July, and again until 29 July and one more extension until 9 September.

 On 24 August the Belgian government decided to appoint Didier Reynders as European Commissioner.
 On 4 October 2019, King Philippe announced the end of the first phase of federal government formation talks, with the informateurs advising that a government of the N-VA, the Socialist Party and the Greens was the best option to pursue.
-The informateurs will report back to the king of the 4 November, following which a formateur will be appointed to introduce the third stage of government formation.
+The informateurs would report back to the king of the 4 November, following which a formateur will be appointed to introduce the third stage of government formation.

 On 4 November, the two new informateurs, Rudy Demotte and Geert Bourgeois, offered their resignations to the King, as they could not break the political deadlock.

 On 17 March 2020, the successor of Michel II Government, the Wilmès Government, had its mandate extended.
 Most parliamentary parties provided them external support in order to manage the coronavirus pandemic.
 Informal talks on forming a new government began in June 2020.
 Wilmès II government was eventually replaced by the permanent seven-party coalition — De Croo Government in October, with Wilmès becoming one of the deputy prime ministers.